Terms & conditions

 - Any notice or communication will be deemed to have been received at one of the following times depending on how it was sent:

 - At the time when it’s been hand delivered and signed for at correct address

 - At 9am on the second Business Day after posting by pre-paid first-class post or other next working day delivery service, or at the time recorded by the delivery service

 - At 9am on the next Business Day if sent by email

 - This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any arbitration or other method of dispute resolution.

-- Neither party may assign or transfer any of its rights or obligations under this agreement without the prior written consent of the other party, such consent not to be unreasonably withheld or delayed.
+- Neither party may assign or transfer any of its rights or obligations under this agreement without the prior written consent of the other party, and where required, such consent must not be unreasonably withheld or delayed.

 - This agreement constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

 - Each party agrees that it will have no remedies in respect of any statement, representation, assurance or warranty – whether made innocently or negligently – that isn’t set out in this agreement.
 Each party agrees that it will have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in this agreement.